A value chain is the collection of resources, activities, processes and people needed to sustain and operate a viable business.

 Recycling rate goal

-Helping to create a more diverse, equitable and inclusive workplace and world is the right thing to do.
-It's also a business imperative.
+Helping to create a safer, more diverse, equitable and inclusive workplace and world is the right thing to do.
+It is also a business imperative.

 Our positive impact on people